-As my current boss [yes, I did get a job!] has stated on numerous occasions, Eric teaches/shows his students “the right stuff.”
+As my current boss [yes, I did get a job!] has stated on numerous occasions, The Guild teaches/shows their students “the right stuff.”
 So if you have the potential to grasp this material AND you put in some serious hard work, you will come out of this program with a solid foundation in ASP.NET C# programming.

 Kevin Djordjevic via Quora

 I’ve been very happy with my experience.
 I have accepted a job as a junior developer with a company in the Guild’s hiring network, but prior to joining the Guild, I had little experience with coding.
 I was familiar with HTML and CSS, and had completed several tracks on Code Academy.
 Online tutorials are fine for learning syntax, but could not match the in-depth education I received in the Guild.

 Before The Software Guild, I was a dishwasher(past 4 years), had no degree, and basically no support system.
 If you are highly motivated, persistent, and self sufficient this program will be viable for you, regardless of your background.

 Three months ago I had no technical background outside of having used a computer in day to day modern life.
 The outcome speaks for itself.
 I am now living in a new city that I am excited to explore.
 I am already learning another programming language, Visual Basic, for my new job next week.
 Actually, I have an endless quantity of new things to learn on a road to mastery I am privileged to travel.

 Naomi Hoyt via Quora

 I went into The Software Guild hating and dreading Object Oriented Programming, since throughout the years I had tried and tried and tried to get my brain to wrap around the crazy concepts....
 The best thing that the Guild does for you is break down big concepts/problems into simple small ones you can understand and teaches you to do so on your own too.